-- Response to mosquito problems as well as other pestiferous or disease transmitting organisms. - Control of mosquito larvae in sources such as catch basins, industrial drains, agricultural sources, ditches, drain lines, vaults, wastewater treatment plants, under buildings, residences, horse troughs, freshwater marshes, salt marshes, creeks, septic systems and other sources. - Control of rodents through public education, exclusionary methods and information dissemination. - Monitoring of Hantavirus-bearing rodents, and other harmful vectors, such as Wood Rats, Deer Mice, Harvest Mice, and Meadow Voles, through property inspection, recommendations for exclusion, control, and public education. - Surveying and analyzing mosquito larvae population data to assess public health risks and allocate control efforts. - Monitoring of mosquito populations using adult mosquito traps such as, host seeking traps (e.g., carbon dioxide baited traps), New Jersey light traps, and oviposition traps. - Monitoring for pathogens carried and transmitted by mosquitoes and other arthropods, such as Encephalitis and West Nile virus. - Deploying sentinel chicken flocks, testing of mosquito pools, and assisting State and local public health agencies with blood analytical studies. - Distributing printed material, brochures, social media messaging, media materials that describe what residents, employees and property owners can do to keep their homes and property free of mosquitoes and other vectors. - Cooperating with the California Department of Public Health Services and State Universities to survey and identify arthropod-borne pathogens such as Lyme disease and Plague found in parks, on trails and other locations frequented by property owners and residents. - Facilitating testing and monitoring for pathogens carried and transmitted by ticks, such as Lyme disease, Ehrlichiosis, spotted fever group Rickettsia, and Babesiosis.
+- Response to mosquito problems as well as other pestiferous or disease transmitting organisms. - Control of mosquito larvae in sources such as catch basins, industrial drains, agricultural sources, ditches, drain lines, vaults, wastewater treatment plants, under buildings, residences, horse troughs, freshwater marshes, salt marshes, creeks, septic systems and other sources. - Control of rodents through public education, exclusionary methods and information dissemination. - Monitoring of Hantavirus-bearing rodents, and other harmful vectors, such as Wood Rats, Deer Mice, Harvest Mice, and Meadow Voles, through property inspection, recommendations for exclusion, control, and public education. - Surveying and analyzing mosquito larvae population data to assess public health risks and allocate control efforts. - Monitoring of mosquito populations using various types of adult mosquito traps. - Monitoring for pathogens carried and transmitted by mosquitoes and other arthropods, such as Encephalitis and West Nile viruses. - Deploying sentinel chicken flocks, testing of mosquito pools, and assisting State and local public health agencies with blood analytical studies. - Distributing printed material, brochures, social media messaging, media materials that describe what residents, employees and property owners can do to keep their homes and property free of mosquitoes and other vectors. - Cooperating with the California Department of Public Health Services and State Universities to survey and identify arthropod-borne pathogens such as Lyme disease and Plague found in parks, on trails and other locations frequented by property owners and residents. - Facilitating testing and monitoring for pathogens carried and transmitted by ticks, such as Lyme disease, Ehrlichiosis, spotted fever group Rickettsia, and Babesiosis.